 Standards of Conduct and Professional Practice

 Program Standards for Professional Practice

-The Primary Care Paramedic Program provides both academic study and practical training to prepare students for careers in working the health care field.
-Throughout the program, students are expected to conduct themselves in a professional manner and to apply themselves to their learning.
+The Primary Care Paramedic Program provides academic study and practical training to prepare students for careers working in the health care field.
+Throughout the program, students are expected to conduct themselves professionally and apply themselves to their learning.
 Professionals function in an independent and interdependent environment.
 The fundamental responsibility of a student is to gain the necessary knowledge and skills to be a competent Primary Care Paramedic upon graduation.
-As students preparing to become professionals, it is imperative that behaviours and attitudes reflect standards that are endorsed by Conestoga College and your chosen profession.
+As students preparing to become professionals, it is imperative that behaviours and attitudes reflect standards that Conestoga College and your chosen profession endorse.
 As a Conestoga College Primary Care Paramedic student, there are three areas of conduct you are expected to follow; Academic Conduct, Professional Conduct, and Social/Behavioural Conduct.